kiedtl/lbase/README.md

 A reimplementation of the GNU coreutils with a focus on speed, size, and compatibility with GNU coreutils.

+> NOTE: some redundant utilities will not be supported (e.g. `tac` instead of `rev`).
+> If you want to change my mind, open an issue and I'll consider it.

 ## status

 - [x] cat